 Niche hashtags are specific to your industry and your customer base.
 These are the terms your target audience searches for daily.
 It includes phrases like #selfcare or #fitnessguru.

-Hyphen uses niche hashtags in its Instagram posts to appeal to people wanting cozy, relaxing, and peaceful home decor.
+Hyphen uses niche hashtags in its Instagram posts to appeal to people wanting cosy, relaxing, and peaceful home decor.

 Entertaining hashtags or theme hashtags are a fun way to join in Instagram challenges or games.
 Share a meme or funny GIF with the right hashtags to skyrocket your engagement rate.
 Popular entertaining hashtags include #instadaily, #photooftheday, #goofymemes, and #motivationalmonday.